exakat/exakat-docs/Reference/Rules/Structures/ShouldPreprocess.rst

 ++++++++++++++

   The following expressions are made of literals or already known values : they may be fully calculated before running PHP.
+By doing so, this will reduce the amount of work of PHP.
+This is a micro-optimisation, when this is used once, or the amount of work is small.
+It may be kept for readability.

 .. code-block:: php